Budget DIY Marksmanship Training

 Buying a pistol, for home defense, is not enough, as you will need to know how to use your gun in a life or death situation properly.
-However, marksmanship and self defense training can be very expensive.
+However, marksmanship and self-defense training can be very expensive.
 As an example, classes at Gunsite Academy cost $1,000 or more. $1,000 or more for firearm classes is too much for many people.
-So, DYI marksmanship training is the next best alternative.
+So, DIY marksmanship training is the next best alternative.

-These drills/training are not for the novice shooter.
-So, a self evaluation of your shooting experience and skills is essential.
+First, find out if you are ready to begin these, tactical drills, as these drills/training are not for the novice shooter.
+So, a self-evaluation or an expert evaluation of your shooting experience and skills are essential.
 Shooting Illustrated recommends that you at least have the following experience:

 If you’ve never fired a handgun, this system is not for you.
 If you’ve received basic firearm training, understand how to operate your handgun and are fluent with the tenets of firearms safety, then you can use this system to improve your skills.
 Shooting Illustrated | Firearm Practice on a Budget

 Here, are a few, far encompassing, shooting drills that this article recommends.